TheZoq2/dcs_on_linux/README.md

 Opentrack can work out of the box with `libevdev joystick output`, however this requires you to bind headtracking for every aircraft (and doesn't play well with Il-2 BoX or Falcon BMS.)

-A better option, then, is to enable Wine (freetrack and npclient) output instead of joystick axis output.
+A better option, then, is to enable Wine (Freetrack and NPclient) output instead of joystick axis output.
 This allows the use of headtracking across all aircraft (DCS interprets the input as an actual headtracker rather than joystick), and should play well with other titles such as IL-2 BoX and Falcon BMS.